Pilipinas Got Talent: Season 3 (2011)

 The hosts announced in the grand finals of Season 2 that the show will return again within two weeks.
 The third season premiered last July 9, 2011, on ABS-CBN.
 Major auditions are held in Baguio, Manila, Batangas, Cebu, Bacolod, Tacloban, Iloilo, Cagayan de Oro, Davao, and General Santos.
 There are also mini-auditions held in almost 70 municipalities and cities in the country.
 In addition, there are online auditions where participants are asked to upload their videos in Pilipinas Got Talent website.
-In this season, Luis Manzano and Billy Crawford became a judge substitute for a while of Aiai Delas Alas and Kris Aquino, respectively.
+In this season, Luis Manzano and Billy Crawford became a judge substitute for a while of Ai-Ai delas Alas and Kris Aquino, respectively.

 After the nationwide auditions (including online auditions), 187 acts made it to the next round called "The Judges Cull" where the judges were able to make a review of the contenders who passed the auditions which they are going to choose the top 36 semi-finalists.
 The Judges' Cull was held in ABS-CBN Studios in Quezon City where 24 acts from Luzon and Mindanao made it to the semi-finals.
 In addition, the 12 acts from Visayas were visited by the judges as well as Billy Crawford and Luis Manzano in their respective hometowns.